The DBT Seminar is held from July to December on Mondays evenings from 11:30am - 1 pm. These sessions are held virtually via Zoom.

-Prerequisite: The 2-Day Summer Weekend Workshop taught by Drs.
+Prerequisite: The 2-Day Summer Workshop taught by Drs.
 Kate Comtois and Adam Carmel (or equivalent training with prior approval)

 - Webcam (or smartphone front-facing camera) access so that you can be seen on video during Zoom sessions.
 We ask that all participants remain on camera during every webcast seminar to facilitate the experience a virtual classroom (by minimizing offline distractions, reducing multi-tasking, increasing participation, and optimizing learning).

 - Commitment to consistently attend, fully participate, and completing the seminar to the best of one's ability.

 Readings: All required texts and readings can be found on the DBT Readings page.

 Schedule: Please click here to view the schedule, readings, and assignments.

 We recognize that completing this seminar is a big commitment and something that everyone is doing outside of regular work hours.
 To help support participants' commitment and success, and to provide participants with first-hand experience of behavior principles used in DBT, this seminar will be conducted with expectations similar to those of DBT skill training groups.
 The following expectations are adapted from Linehan's (2015) Skills Training Workbook (p.
 12).

 - Participants cannot drop out of the seminar.
 The only way out is to miss 4 consecutive sessions.
 In the meantime, seminar facilitator(s) will reach out to participants to troubleshoot barriers to attendance and participation.